Manjula Devi

-Rani Manjula Devi was an Indian politician, daughter of the Maharajah of Pithapuram.
+Rani Manjula Devi was an Indian politician, daughter of the Rajah of Pithapuram.
 She was elected to the Lok Sabha, lower house of the Parliament of India from Goalpara, Assam as a member of the Indian National Congress.
 She was a student of the Church Park Convent in Madras.
-She married the Raja of Sidhli Raja Ajit Narayan dev in 1932.
+She married the Raja of Sidhli Raja Ajit Narayan Dev in 1932.